Working Effectively with Autistic University Students

-- Identify and consider a range of professional roles that are relevant to supporting autistic students at university, their remits and their boundaries
+- Explore the range of professional roles that are relevant to supporting autistic students in Higher Education, their remits and their boundaries

-- Apply this knowledge and understanding to the specific context of working at your university within the DSA structure
+- Apply this knowledge and understanding to the specific context of working in your role at your university

 - Consider inclusive practice to mitigate the barriers Autistic students may experience

 This will be of benefit to all Further and Higher Education practitoners who wish to expand, explore and develop their current knowledge and practice, including Disability Advisers, Service Managers, Subject Leads, Academic Tutors, DSA Needs Assessors, AT Trainers, Mentors & Study Skills Tutors.